19hours/sg-statutes/Acts/Banking Act.md

 (4) Any reference to a bank holiday in any written law which may from time to time be in force in Singapore shall include any day declared to be a bank holiday under this section and any day which is a public holiday within the meaning of any written law which may be in force in Singapore relating to public holidays.

-### Priority of deposit liabilities
+### Priority of specified liabilities

-61\.—(1) Where a bank becomes unable to meet its obligations or becomes insolvent or suspends payment, the assets of that bank in Singapore shall be available to meet all deposit liabilities of the bank in Singapore.
+61\.—(1) Where a bank becomes unable to meet its obligations or becomes insolvent or suspends payment, the assets of that bank in Singapore shall be available to meet all liabilities in Singapore of the bank specified in section 62(1).

-(2) The deposit liabilities shall have priority over all unsecured liabilities of the bank other than the preferential debts specified in section 328(1) of the Companies Act (Cap.
+(2) The liabilities in Singapore of the bank specified in section 62(1) shall have priority over all unsecured liabilities of the bank other than the preferential debts specified in section 328(1) of the Companies Act (Cap.
 50).

 [2/84]

-### Priority of deposit liabilities inter se
+### Priority of specified liabilities inter se

-62\.—(1) Notwithstanding the provisions of any written law or rule of law relating to the winding up of companies, in the event of a winding up of a bank the deposit liabilities of the bank shall, amongst themselves, rank in the following order of priority:
+62\.—(1) Notwithstanding the provisions of any written law or rule of law relating to the winding up of companies, in the event of a winding up of a bank, the following liabilities in Singapore of the bank shall, amongst themselves, rank in the following order of priority:

+(a) firstly, any premium contributions due and payable by the bank under the Deposit Insurance Act 2005;

+(b) secondly, liabilities incurred by the bank in respect of insured deposits, up to the amount of compensation paid or payable out of the Fund by the Agency under the Deposit Insurance Act 2005 in respect of such insured deposits;

-(a) firstly, deposit liabilities incurred by the bank with non-bank customers where the deposit liabilities are required by the Authority to be included in the computation of the reserve and liquidity requirements under sections 38, 39 or 77A, as the case may be;
+(c) thirdly, deposit liabilities incurred by the bank with non-bank customers where the deposit liabilities are required by the Authority to be included in the computation of the reserve and liquidity requirements under sections 38 and 39, other than those specified in paragraph (b);

-(b) secondly, deposit liabilities incurred by the bank with other banks where the deposit liabilities are required by the Authority to be included in the computation of the reserve and liquidity requirements under sections 38 and 39;
+(d) fourthly, deposit liabilities incurred by the bank with other banks where the deposit liabilities are required by the Authority to be included in the computation of the reserve and liquidity requirements under sections 38 and 39;

-(c) thirdly, deposit liabilities incurred by the bank with non-bank customers where the deposit liabilities are not required by the Authority to be included in the computation of the reserve and liquidity requirements under sections 38 and 39.
+(e) fifthly, deposit liabilities incurred by the bank with non-bank customers where the deposit liabilities are not required by the Authority to be included in the computation of the reserve and liquidity requirements under sections 38 and 39;

-[2/84; 27/98]
+(f) sixthly, deposit liabilities incurred by the bank, other than those specified in paragraphs (a), (b), (c), (d) and (e).

+[31/2005 wef 18/10/2005]

-(2) The deposit liabilities in each class specified in subsection (1) shall —
+(2) The liabilities in each class specified in subsection (1) shall —

-(a) rank in the order specified therein but as between deposit liabilities of the same class shall rank equally between themselves; and
+(a) rank in the order specified therein but as between liabilities of the same class shall rank equally between themselves; and

 (b) be paid in full unless the assets of the bank are insufficient to meet them in which case they shall abate in equal proportions between themselves.